 Who it’s for: Those looking for a TV to sit at the center of their home entertainment setup, immersing everyone in the room.

-The 55-inch-inch LG UM7300AUE delivers what we deem to be the best viewing angle of any 4K TV under $500, ensuring everyone in the room is immersed in the on-screen action, even if they aren’t sitting right in front of the screen — without suffering notable color or contrast degradation.
+The 65-inch-inch LG UN7000 delivers what we deem to be the best viewing angle of any 4K TV under $500, ensuring everyone in the room is immersed in the on-screen action, even if they aren’t sitting right in front of the screen — without suffering notable color or contrast degradation.
 How?
 Because it’s an IPS screen, rather than a standard LCD.

-Since it’s armed with webOS, the TV is also a direct portal into the wonderful world of streaming.
-You’ll have nearly instant access to a seemingly endless catalog of both on-demand and live content from the likes of Amazon Prime Video, HBO Go, Hulu, and Netflix.
-There are also several more niche services available within a few clicks, such as Sling TV, Vudu, and YouTube TV.
+It’s armed with WebOS, so you’ll have nearly instant access to a seemingly endless catalog of both on-demand and live content from the likes of Amazon Prime Video, Hulu, and Netflix.
+There are also several more niche services available with just a few clicks, such as Sling TV, Vudu, and YouTube TV.

 Research and buying tips